 Culinary Travel to Florence (Eataly)

 They say a way to a man’s heart is through his stomach.
 Well, that goes for this adventurer as well.
 Last month, I was able to feast my eyes (and stomach) on Florence, Italy.
 Yes, I did climb the Duomo.
 Also, I admired the details of the grand feat of David, which was much larger than I expected.
 And, I purchased a small silver charm to add to my necklace of the Fleur de Lis on the Ponte Vecchio.
 However, none of those places were my favorite sight in Florence.
 I fell in love with the Mercato Centrale.
 All under one roof are butchers, cheesemongers, bakeries, gelaterias, wine markets, and countless restaurants with open kitchens serving Tuscan favorites.
 Of the multiple days that I stayed in Florence, I did stop for an intimate trattoria experience, but the rest of my meals were at the Mercato Centrale people watching and wishing that I had a bigger stomach or better said more stomachs like a cow.
 See my full post and pictures of Eataly - Culinary Travel to Florence, Italy on Ms Traveling Pants

 A new look for the Mercato Centrale

-The conversion of the upper floor of Florence’s magnificent 1874 iron and glass market building into an Italian-style food court provides a showcase for producers and a buzzy, affordable eating and drinking venue that is open daily from 10am-midnight.
-Be tempted by stands selling everything from fresh pasta, freshly-made mozzarella, healthy soups and juices, burgers and French fries, barbequed ribs and great pizza enclose a huge central seating area: you choose and pay for your food, grab a drink from one of the bars and sit where there’s a space.
-Look out for the regular live music sessions in the evenings.
+The upper floor of Florence’s magnificent 1874 iron and glass market building has been converted into an Italian-style food court, providing a showcase for producers and a buzzy, affordable eating and drinking venue that is open daily from 10 a.m.-midnight.
+Stands around the huge central seating area sell everything from fresh pasta, just-made mozzarella, healthy soups, juices, burgers and French fries, barbecued ribs, and great pizza.
+Diners choose and pay for food, grab a drink from one of the bars, and then find a seat.
+There’s often live music in the evenings.